Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Results

-We finally perform the same analysis for La Ni\~na periods.
-For the EP, i.e.\ canonical, La Ni\~na type (Fig.~\ref{fig:eca_la_nina}A,C,E) we again find various patterns that were reported in earlier studies.
-Specifically, during SON coinciding with EP La Ni\~na phases (Fig.~\ref{fig:eca_la_nina}A) we find the expected wet conditions over Australia and Indonesia~\citep{arblaster_interdecadal_2002} and exceptionally dry conditions in parts of southern Europe~\citep{pozo-vazquez_ninosouthern_2005} and the south of Brazil~\citep{ropelewski_quantifying_1996}.
-We further observe significant coincidence rates with dry events in the middle East and with extreme rainfall over central Europe.
-For DJF, our analysis confirms findings by~\citet{nicholson_influence_2000} of wet conditions over South Africa and dry events over West Africa (Fig.~\ref{fig:eca_la_nina}C).
-We further observe a prominent extreme precipitation dipole with dry conditions over Mexico and increased rainfall in the southwestern part of Canada.
-For MAM seasons associated with EP La Ni\~nas, we observe a tendency towards extreme rainfall over the Amazon~\citep{rogers_precipitation_1988} and parts of Northern Australia ~\citep{arblaster_interdecadal_2002} (Fig.~\ref{fig:eca_la_nina}).
+Ultimately, we perform the same analysis as above for La Ni\~na periods.
+For the EP, i.e. canonical, La Ni\~na phases (Fig.~\ref{fig:eca_la_nina}a,c,e) we again find various patterns that have already been reported in previous studies.
+Specifically, during SON coinciding with EP La Ni\~nas (Fig.~\ref{fig:eca_la_nina}a), we recapture an increased probability for very wet conditions over Australia and Indonesia~\citep{arblaster_interdecadal_2002} and exceptionally dry conditions in southern Europe~\citep{pozo-vazquez_ninosouthern_2005} and the south of Brazil and Uruguay~\citep{ropelewski_quantifying_1996}.
+We further observe significant event coincidence rates for dry seasons in the Middle East contrasted by more intense than normal rainfall over central Europe.
+For DJF, our analysis confirms previous findings of very wet conditions over South Africa and dry episodes over West Africa~\citep{nicholson_influence_2000} (Fig.~\ref{fig:eca_la_nina}c), the latter having been previously linked to potential agricultural losses~\citep{Karpouzoglou_2014} and considerable health risks in that specific area~\citep{Rataj_2016}.
+We further observe a prominent seasonal precipitation dipole with dry conditions over Mexico and elevated rainfall over southwestern Canada.
+The latter has become an important aspect of local water resource management~\citep{lute_rolw_2014}, but together with increasing air temperature and more frequent storms also poses the threat of landslides in corresponding coastal areas~\citep{Guthrie_2010}.
+For MAM seasons associated with EP La Ni\~nas, we observe a tendency towards strong rainfall over the Amazon~\citep{rogers_precipitation_1988} and parts of Northern Australia~\citep{arblaster_interdecadal_2002} and the Philippines (Fig.~\ref{fig:eca_la_nina}e).